Compact object mergers: exploring uncertainties from stellar and binary evolution with SEVN: Additional features of

-\item{\emph{Rapid}}, rapid supernova model by \cite{fryer2012}. \item{\emph{Delayed}}, delayed supernova model by \cite{fryer2012}.
+\item{\emph{Delayed}}, delayed supernova model by \cite{fryer2012}.
 In both the delayed and the rapid model, the final mass depends on the total and CO-core mass of the star at the onset of core collapse.
 The mass of the compact remnant of an ECSN is equal to the pre-supernova CO-core mass.

 \item{\emph{ Rapid Gaussian}}, same as rapid, but the mass of the NSs (including NSs born from ECSNe) are drawn from a Gaussian distribution (see Section \ref{sec:remform}). \item{\emph{Delayed Gaussian}}, same as delayed, but the mass of the NSs (including NSs born from ECSNe) are drawn from a Gaussian distribution (see Section \ref{sec:remform}).